Bode George Charges PDP Candidates On Probity

 BY ADEWALE AJAYI, Lagos

-Former deputy National Chairman of the Peoples Democratic Party (PDP), Chief Olabode George, has charged candidates vying for various positions in the forthcoming zonal congress of the party to thoroughly examine themselves, saying the party will never elect officers that would let it down.
+Former deputy National Chairman of the Peoples Democratic Party, Chief Olabode George, has charged candidates vying for various positions in the forthcoming zonal congress of the party to thoroughly examine themselves, saying the party will never elect officers that would let it down.

-The party chieftain who threw his weight behind the ambition of the former deputy governor of Oyo State Hon.
-Taofeek Arapaja to become the National Vice Chairman of the PDP (South West) said the candidates must be prepared to live above board in the discharge of their duties when elected.
+The party chieftain who threw his weight behind the ambition of the former deputy governor of Oyo State Taofeek Arapaja to become the national vice chairman of the PDP (South West) said the candidates must be prepared to live above board in the discharge of their duties when elected.

 George who declared his support for his ambition, when Arapaja visited him in his office in Ikoyi, with his entourage stated that when considering people for position the electorates must look out for trusted hands that will not let the party down.